penk/rasti64/README.md

 1. Flash firmware to the RP2040 Zero and ensure it’s recognized by host PC.
 2. Solder diodes on the PCB’s underside.
 3. Install stabilizers (2U and 6.25U) to the plate.
-(Reference: https://docs.keeb.io/choc-stabs)
+(Ref: https://docs.keeb.io/choc-stabs)
 4. Place and install switches above the controller area on top of the plate.
 5. Solder header pins on the PCB’s underside.
 6. Attach the plate to the top side of the PCB, ensuring switch feet poke through.